MFA in Creative Nonfiction. University of Pittsburgh. 2018.

 “Least Favored Animals: On Confronting Death, in the Road and Elsewhere,” White Whale Books, Pittsburgh.
 November 16, 2016.

 “Dispossessed/Repossessed: Redefining Territory Through Vandalism.”
-Presenter at the University of North Carolina Library.
+Presentation at the University of North Carolina Library.
 Fall 2013.

 “Ethnographic Fieldwork and Reporting.”
-Lecturer at Duke University’s Center for Documentary Studies.
+Lecture at Duke University’s Center for Documentary Studies.
 September 2013.

 “A Life in Objects: Widowhood and the Exploration of Identity through Possessions.”
-Panelist at the American Folklore Society Annual Meeting.
+Panel at the American Folklore Society Annual Meeting.
 October 2013.

 “Widowhood and Livelihood.”
 Panel chair at American Folklore Society Annual Meeting.
 October 2013.

 “How We See/Remember Ourselves: Social Networking and Self-Representation.”
-Lecturer at the University of Chapel Hill.
+Lecture at the University of Chapel Hill.
 2012, 2013.